Design of Experiments > Confounding Variable

 A confounding variable is an “extra” variable that you didn’t account for.
 They can ruin an experiment and give you useless results.
 They can suggest there is correlation when in fact there isn’t.
 They can even introduce bias.
 That’s why it’s important to know what one is, and how to avoid getting them into your experiment in the first place.

 In an experiment, the independent variable typically has an effect on your dependent variable.
-For example, if you are researching whether lack of exercise leads to weight gain, lack of exercise is your independent variable and weight gain is your dependent variable.
+For example, if you are researching whether lack of exercise leads to weight gain, then lack of exercise is your independent variable and weight gain is your dependent variable.
 Confounding variables are any other variable that also has an effect on your dependent variable.
 They are like extra independent variables that are having a hidden effect on your dependent variables.
 Confounding variables can cause two major problems:

 Let’s say you test 200 volunteers (100 men and 100 women).
 You find that lack of exercise leads to weight gain.
 One problem with your experiment is that is lacks any control variables.
 For example, the use of placebos, or random assignment to groups.
 So you really can’t say for sure whether lack of exercise leads to weight gain.
 One confounding variable is how much people eat.
 It’s also possible that men eat more than women; this could also make sex a confounding variable.
 Nothing was mentioned about starting weight, occupation or age either.
 A poor study design like this could lead to bias.
 For example, if all of the women in the study were middle-aged, and all of the men were aged 16, age would have a direct effect on weight gain.
 That makes age a confounding variable.